ttrujillo1987/smallsh/README.md

 Program is a custom written shell.
-Provides a prompt for running commands, allows for comments, expands variable "$$", executes three built-in commands (exit, cd, and status), executes other commands by creating new precesses, supports I/O redirection, supports running commands in foreground and background processes, and includes custom handlers for SIGINT and SIGSTP.
+Provides a prompt for running commands, allows for comments, expands variable "$$", executes three built-in commands (exit, cd, and status), executes other commands by creating new processes, supports I/O redirection, supports running commands in foreground and background processes, and includes custom handlers for SIGINT and SIGSTP.

 To compile and run this program: